jhopwood-jjk/qBandas/README.md

 ## Getting Started

-To show you the ropes, I will do a walkthrough of uploading a DataFrame to QuickBase.
-If you are new to Python or Pandas, it might be a good idea to follow along with this example before you try to deploy this yourself.
-Unfortunately, there are no example QuickBase apps to send data to, but everything else is doable.
+To show you the ropes, I will demo a walkthrough of uploading a DataFrame to QuickBase.

 ### 1) Get Your Data

 Read your tabular data into Python.
 The method you use for this is up to you.
-This step is one of the greatest strenghts of this method compared to a pipeline.
-I will simply hardcode mine.
+This step is one of the greatest strenghts of this method compared to a pipeline as you can get your data from anywher.

 ```python
 import pandas as pd